City to City

 City to City is the second solo studio album by Scottish singer-songwriter Gerry Rafferty, released on 20 January 1978 by United Artists Records.
 It was Rafferty's first solo release in six years—and first release of any kind since 1975—due to his tenure in the band Stealers Wheel and subsequent legal proceedings which prevented Rafferty from releasing any new solo recordings for the next three years.

-The album was well received, peaking at No. 1 in the US and going Platinum, as well as reaching No. 6 in the UK Albums Chart and achieving Gold status.
-"Baker Street", "Right Down the Line" and "Home and Dry" were successfully released as singles.
+The album was well received, displacing Saturday Night Fever at No. 1 on the US Billboard 200 album chart on 8 July 1978, and going platinum.
+City to City reached No. 6 in the UK Albums Chart and achieving gold status.
+In Canada, it was certified double-platinum in 1979.
+"Baker Street", "Right Down the Line" and "Home and Dry" were hits on the American charts.

-Singles
+Hit singles

 "Baker Street"

-United Artists wanted to use "City to City" as the lead single from the album, but Rafferty felt that "Baker Street" would be a better choice and eventually the latter song became the first single in most countries.
+United Artists wanted to use "City to City" as the lead single from the album, and was released in late 1977 in the UK and a few European markets, but Rafferty felt that "Baker Street" would be a better choice and eventually the latter song became the first single from the album in most countries.
 Released on 3 February 1978, "Baker Street" peaked at No. 3 on the UK Singles Chart and spent four weeks at No. 1 in Canada.
 It reached No. 2 on the US Billboard Hot 100, spending six weeks there, and two weeks at No. 1 on the US Cash Box Top 100.
 The B-side of "Baker Street" was "Big Change in the Weather".